OntoRep/COncORDE/README.md

 # COncORDE incident model

 #Introduction
 In COncORDE project incident information is represented with flexible ontological model that can be served as an intelligent context-aware semantic data store for the Incident related information [1].
-Core concepts of incident model can be extended with a vocabulary based on EDXL standard that provides various categorizations for concepts such as types of incidents and resources and organization participating it.
+Core concepts of incident model can be categorized with a vocabulary based on EDXL standard that provides various categorizations for concepts such as types of incidents and resources and organization participating it.
 Incident model is aligned with PROV-O ontology so that it supprots decision making by modelling by who, by which activity, when and based on which information the decisions was made [2].

 #Overview of ontology